spielhoelle/amnesty/wp-content/plugins/wordpress-seo/readme.txt

 = How do I get support? =

 As our free plugin is used by millions of people worldwide, we cannot offer you all one on one support.
-If you have trouble with the Yoast SEO for WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/wordpress-seo/) or by checking out or knowledge base at [kb.yoast.com](https://yoa.st/3r1).
+If you have trouble with the Yoast SEO for WordPress plugin, you can get help on the support forums here at [wordpress.org](https://wordpress.org/support/plugin/wordpress-seo/) or by checking out our help center at [yoast.com/help/](https://yoa.st/3r1).

 The plugins you buy at Yoast are called ‘premium plugins’ (even if Premium isn’t in its name) and include a complete year of free updates and premium support.
 This means you can contact our support team if you have any questions about that plugin.

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

-Your question has most likely been answered on our knowledge base: [kb.yoast.com](https://yoa.st/1va).
+Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

-= 13.5 =
+= 20.8 =
-Release Date: April 14th, 2020

-While we’re working on getting [Yoast SEO 14.0](https://yoa.st/3zs) ready for the world, you can enjoy today’s release of Yoast SEO 13.5.
-Read all about Yoast SEO 13.5 in [our release post](https://yoa.st/release-13-5)!

-Bugfixes:
+Release date: 2023-05-23

+Today, we're launching Yoast SEO 20.8.
+In this release, you'll find improvements to our content analyses and regular fixes and enhancements.
+Find out more about what's new in Yoast SEO 20.8 in [our release post](https://yoa.st/release-23-5-23)!

+#### Enhancements

+* Improves feedback strings for the _keyphrase density_ assessment by referring to the keyphrase in general instead of the focus keyphrase.
+* Improves the accuracy of the content analysis by excluding texts within textarea tags from the analysis.

+#### Bugfixes

-* Fixes a bug where a fatal error would be thrown when saving a post while the type was no longer WP_Post due to filtering.
+* Fixes a bug where an entry in the indexable table would be created when an archive of a non-public but publicly queryable post type would be visited.
+* Fixes a bug where a warning about a missing key in a component would be thrown in the console in the Yoast SEO Settings page.
+* Fixes a bug where entries in the indexable table would be created for archives of excluded post types.
+* Fixes a bug where the score icon for the SEO and Readability tabs would not show a sad emoji when the post is empty or there is no set keyphrase.

+#### Other

+* Renames "SEO Framework" to "The SEO Framework".

+= 20.7 =

+Release date: 2023-05-09

+Yoast SEO 20.7 is out now!
+With this release, our team has rolled out essential fixes and improvements to help you improve your SEO work.
+Upgrade today to benefit from the latest and greatest!
+Find out more about what's new in Yoast SEO 20.7 in [our release post](https://yoa.st/release-9-5-23)!

+#### Enhancements

+* Adds a link to a taxonomy edit page in its settings section when the taxonomy has no public post types associated.
+* Adds an academy page in the Yoast menu for easy access to all of Yoast’s e-learning modules.
+* Ensures compatibility with upcoming Elementor accessibility improvements.

+#### Bugfixes

-* Fixes a bug where .xsl site map files would not be cached correctly.
+* Fixes a bug where a fatal error would be thrown when visiting Yoast SEO admin pages while Yoast SEO for WooCommerce is active but never executed.

-Other:
+#### Other

+* Removes the introductory modal for the settings page.
+* Removes the Zapier integration card.
+* Removes the Zapier post-publish slot and network admin integration toggle.
+* Sets the minimum supported WooCommerce version to 7.1.
-* Sets minimum supported WordPress version to 5.3.
+* Sets the minimum supported WordPress version to 6.1

-= 13.4 =
-Release Date: March 31st, 2020

-In Yoast SEO 9.0, we launched an innovative new way to analyze your English language text using word forms.
-In Yoast SEO 10.1, we added word form support for the German language.
-Today, we’re glad to announce word form support for Dutch.
-You can read why this is such an awesome addition in [our 13.4 release post](https://yoa.st/release-13-4)!

-Bugfixes:

-* Fixes a bug where the host part of URLs could contain reserved characters, like spaces and brackets.
-Props to [stodorovic](https://github.com/stodorovic)
-* Fixes a bug where form fields were validated inconsistently.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).